loopwerk/loopwerk.io/content/articles/2025-12-01-coolify-django-db-migrations.md

 ## The real solution: the two-phase deploy

-The hard truth is that database migrations cannot be strictly zero-downtime if they break backward compatibility.
-The root problem is not *when* migrations run.
-The problem is that old and new code are talking to the same database during the deploy, so the schema must be compatible with both.
+The hard truth is that destructive migrations can’t be made safe unless the schema stays compatible with both old and new code during the rollout.

 The solution is not infrastructure; it's application patterns.
 The key idea: Decouple the code change from the schema change.
 This is known as the Two-Phase Deploy Pattern, also called expand-and-contract, non-breaking migrations, or safe migrations.